rtomrud/apolloniabot/README.md

 [Discord invite link](https://discord.com/oauth2/authorize?client_id=802551830324183062&permissions=2150647808&scope=applications.commands%20bot).

-The bot needs at least the "Connect", "Embed Links", "Speak", and "Use Application Commands" permissions.
+You have to grant the bot at least the "Connect" and "Speak" permissions so that it can work.

 We respect your privacy, so our bot only requests the bare minimum permissions needed for its essential features.
 Unlike many other Discord bots, it **cannot** access the content of your messages (no _Message Content_ intent and no _Read Messages_ permission), **cannot** monitor who the members of a server are (no _Server Members_ intent), and **cannot** track who is online or offline (no _Presence_ intent).
 Instead, it interacts with you solely through [Slash Commands](https://discord.com/blog/welcome-to-the-new-era-of-discord-apps) and has no access to any additional data.